Regulatory Model Numbers

 Pour empêcher l'interrupteur de surchauffe, ne pas utiliser il dans une zone où la température ambiante est supérieure à 40°C (104°F).

 • Airflow Orientation: CCS-720XP-96ZC2 supports only front-to-back airflow.
-If the airflow direction is not compatible with the installation site, contact your sales representative.
+Contact your sales representative if the airflow direction is incompatible with the installation site.

 • Rack Space: Install the switch in a 19" rack or cabinet.
 The switch height is 2 RU.
 The accessory kit provides mounting brackets for two-post racks.